SohaT7/Election_Analysis/README.md

 Visual Studio Code

 ### Description:
-The [initial election audit](https://github.com/SohaT7/Election_Analysis/blob/main/PyPoll.py) comprised of the following steps:
-        1. Calculate the total number of votes cast
-        2. Get a complete list of candidates who received votes
-        3. Calculate the total number of votes each candidate received
-        4. Calculate the percentage of votes each candidate won
-        5. Determine the winner of the election based on popular vote

 [This election audit](https://github.com/SohaT7/Election_Analysis/blob/main/PyPoll_Challenge.py) aims to compute:
+        1. The total number of votes cast
-        1. The voter turnout for each county
+        2. The voter turnout for each county
-        2. The percentage of votes from each county out of the total count
+        3. The percentage of votes from each county out of the total count
-        3. The county with the highest turnout
+        4. The county with the highest turnout
+        5. A complete list of candidates who received votes
+        6. The total number of votes each candidate received
+        7. The percentage of votes each candidate won
+        8. The winner of the election based on popular vote

 ## Results
 ![Election Audit Results](https://github.com/SohaT7/Election_Analysis/blob/main/Images/Image_election_audit_results%204.17.53%20PM.png)